-The device does live up to the reputaion of the Y series with a pop up 16MP camera that has been there for a while.
+The device does live up to the reputation of the Y series with a pop up 16MP camera that has been there for a while.

-You also get a huge 6.63-inch LCD display 1080 x 2400 pixels and 20:9 ratio.
-Thankfully, you do not have to worry about a notch since the front camer is motorised.
+You also get a huge 6.63-inch LCD display 1080 x 2400 pixels and 20:9 screen-to-body ratio.
+Thankfully, you do not have to worry about a notch since the front camera is motorised.

 A Helio G80 octa-core processor poweres the handset.
 Alongside the chip lies 8GB RAM and 128GB storage drive.
 The phone does run on Android 10 with EMUI 10 on top but unfortunately does not have any Google services.

-One of the main highlights of the handset would be the 4300mAh that is expected to uice up incredibly fast thanks to the 40W Huawei SuperCharge capability.
+One of the main highlights of the handset would be the 4300mAh that is expected to uice up incredibly fast thanks to the 40W Huawei SuperCharge support.